Beyond Precision: A Study on Recall of Initial Retrieval with Neural Representations: Our Approach

-Here we adopt a $k$-NN graph \cite{hajebi2011fast} as the neural index, in which each document is linked to its $k$ most semantically similar documents measured by cosine similarity between their neural representations, as shown in Figure~\ref{fig:neural} .
+Here we adopt a $k$-nearest neighbor ($k$-NN) graph \cite{hajebi2011fast} based structure as the neural index, which is shown in Figure~\ref{fig:neural}.
+Each document is linked to its $k$ most semantically similar documents measured by cosine similarity between their neural representations.
+The links can be reversed to obtain undirected $k$-NN graph\cite{li2016approximate}, i.e., attaching the reversed neighbors behind the $k$-NNs for each document.

-Constructing a precise $k$-NN graph is time-consuming for a large scale dataset, and many approximate algorithms\cite{dong2011efficient, chen2009fast} have been proposed.
-The state-of-the-art algorithm NN-Descent \cite{dong2011efficient} can be extremely efficient to construct a highly precise $k$-NN graph, whose main idea is to randomly initialize the graph and iteratively refine it based on the simple principle that neighbors of neighbors are also likely to be neighbors.
-As \citet{li2016approximate} have suggested, we further reverse the edges of the $k$-NN graph for significantly better search efficiency.
+Since constructing a precise $k$-NN graph is time-consuming for a large scale dataset, many approximate algorithms\cite{dong2011efficient, chen2009fast} have been proposed.
+We adopt the state-of-the-art algorithm NN-Descent \cite{dong2011efficient}, which can be extremely efficient to construct a highly precise $k$-NN graph.
+In an evolving dataset, the neighbors will change with insertions.
+Rather than rebuilding the whole graph, we could perform approximate nearest neighbor search to find the k-NNs for a new inserted point and update the neighbors of these k-NNs with the new inserted point.